-On the first login to My Area, users must agree to the Portal Terms and Conditions.
+On the first login to My Area, users must agree to the Portal Terms and Conditions and the Portal Privacy Statement.

 Organisations will be asked to agree to the Terms and Conditions when they appoint their LEAR (declaration of consent).

-Levery time you access to My Area, you are implicitly reaffirming your acceptance of the Terms and Conditions valid at that time.
+Every time you access to My Area, you are implicitly reaffirming your acceptance of the Terms and Conditions valid at that time.